RapHei/Facets-of-specialization/README.md

 ## Code
-The repository hosts the R-code to construct the *facets of specialization* that are key to our paper.
+The repository hosts the R-code to construct each *facet of specialization* as discussed in the paper:

 * **Targeted Specialization**: `Repo_TargetSpec.R`
 * **Focus**: `Repo_HHI.R`